syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-shapes.md

 {% endhighlight %}

-## Iterating through shapes
+## Iterate through shapes

 You can iterate through the shapes in a PowerPoint slide.
-The following code example demonstrates iterating through the shapes present in a slide for modifying its properties.
+The following code example demonstrates how to iterate through the shapes present in a slide for modifying its properties.

 {% highlight c# %}
 [C#]